LEImDL/PythonValidGen/README.md

 }
 ````

-For example, for a mandatory binary string:
+5. For a mandatory binary string:

 ````json
 {
   "name":"portrait",